ericrogler/Green-Book/Z004a_Management_Scaling_Growth.md

 Taking time off whenever they want, however, is not typically included.
 At least not in the way many may think.

-At a high enough leadership position, or when you're the owner/president of an organization, you're now always on-call.
+At a high enough leadership position, or when you're the owner/president of an organization, you're always on-call.
 You *could* take time off like a typical employee, but you may only manage 2-3 weeks because chaos ensues from absent leadership (and not having someone around to pay people!).

 This also applies to finding coverage for roles.
 A manager may have to cover deficiencies for roles they cannot sufficiently delegate out or hire to fill.
 They may also have to take the brunt of coverage during times multiple employees need to take time off as well.